• C Programming Video Tutorials

 int threedim[3][3][3];

-A one−dimensional array is similar to a list of elements.
-It is called as one−dimensional because only one index is needed to access any element in the array.
-A two-dimensional array is like a table or a matrix.
+A two-dimensional array in an array of one-dimensional arrays.
+Each element of a two-dimensional array is an array itself.
+It is like a table or a matrix.
 The elements can be considered to be logically arranged in rows and columns.
 Hence, the location of any element is characterised by its row number and column number.
 Both row and column index start from 0.

 two_dimensional_arrays